zulfadlizainal/engineer/docs/nr_embb/nr_embb_layer1.md

 | 3_1        | Scheduling of LTE sidelink in one cell                                                                                                            |

-?> Fallback-mode: Single Layer Transmission with RA type 1 Supported
+?> Fallback-mode: Single layer transmission with RA type 1 supported

 ---